 - Enjoy more success in life, at home, on the job—more fun, less frustration

-- Spend more time doing what you mean to—instead of what you end up doing
+- Spend more time doing what you mean to do

 - Enjoy your relationship—with fewer arguments, more teamwork, and more joy and intimacy.